 Note that if you send us your application by email it is not considered lodged until we send you an email acknowledging lodgment (see Rule 14 of the Fair Work Commission Rules 2013).
 If you haven't received an acknowledgement email within 2 business days you should contact the Commission office where you sent your application.

-When you lodge an application with the Commission you are commencing a legal process.
+When you lodge an application with the Commission you are starting a legal process.
 Follow the links below for detailed information about the Commission's processes for dealing with:

 For a complete list of the different applications which can be made to the Commission, visit our Forms page.

 Please note that a filing fee must be paid with the following types of applications:

 The Commission uses a secure payment portal to process credit card payments.
-You can make a credit card payment through our Online Lodgment Service or by telephone.
+You can make a credit card payment by telephone.

 Changes have been made to the Commission's refund process in order to streamline and ensure timely payment of refunds.
 Where an applicant is eligible for a lodgment fee refund, the credit card used will be refunded directly.
 Refunds to credit cards are usually processed within a week.

 Where payment has been made in cash, by cheque, or with an expired credit card, a Reserve Bank cheque will be issued to refund the fee.
 Refunds by cheque are usually processed within 6 weeks.

 Parties to matters before the Commission must generally pay their own costs, however the Commission may order a person to pay some or all of the costs of another party to a matter if an application or response to it: